The best hotels in Baja California

 The rest of the Boulevard Benito Juárez strip is hit-or-miss.
 We've seen too many hotels with 'ocean view' in the name delivering a sliver of Pacific between two concrete towers.
 If the beach matters to you, pay the extra $30-40/night for Calafia over the budget strip options.
 Rosarito's best food is actually on Calle René Ortiz, not the tourist boulevard. ask any local.

-Baja California's best neighborhoods
+Baja California's best hotel regions

 If you only have one trip, prioritize Los Cabos or Todos Santos. that's where the most compelling hotels are, by a wide margin.
 The northern border cities have solid business options, but they're not why people come to Baja.